aiddun/jazzCNN/README.md

 ## Usage

 The program will look for 16000hz wavform files in ./FINAL/19\*\*/.
 I still need to add console keyword arguments to tune hyperparameters.
 To train, run \__train/train.py.
 To iterate trained weights over the dataset, use \_evaluate/confidence_calculate.py.
-The pretrained weights use custom layers, so you will have to use the following structure to load weights:
+I've uploaded the first epoch training weights to the repo.
+The pretrained weights use custom layers in Keras, so the following structure will be needed to load the weights:
 ```
 model = load_model('weights.00.hdf5', custom_objects={'Melspectrogram':kapre.time_frequency.Melspectrogram, 'Normalization2D':kapre.utils.Normalization2D})
 ```